This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The park has so much to offer with cliff top tracks, gorges, beach walks and stories of shipwrecks to discover.
+The park has so much to offer with cliff-top tracks, gorges, short walks on the beach, and stories of shipwrecks to discover.
 It’s truly a fascinating and beautiful park.

-Don’t be like the tourist bus masses.
-Take your time and appreciate all the sites within: 12 Apostles, Gibson Steps, Loch Ard Gorge, London Arch, The Grotto, The Arch.
+Don’t be like the Great Ocean Road tour-bus masses.
+Take your time and appreciate all the sites within the Port Campbell National Park: 12 Apostles, Gibson Steps, Loch Ard Gorge, London Arch, The Grotto, and The Arch.

 8. Bay of Islands

 The 12 Apostles are not the only magical rocks rising out from the ocean.
 Head a little further south to Peterborough and you’ll discover the mystical Bay of Islands and Bay of Martyrs.

 Almost as beautiful, yet rarely talked about in a Great Ocean Road itinerary.

 We didn’t get the nice weather we had at the 12 Apostles, but it adds to the drama.